Roth IRA Help

 - First, the money an individual contributes to a Roth IRA has already been taxed (individuals cannot take a tax deduction for their Roth IRA contributions).
 So the principal amount is never subject to future taxes or penalties as long as individuals stay within the contribution guidelines.

 - Second, the Roth IRA allows contributions to grow tax-deferred.
 If an individual does not distribute any of the earnings until he has had the Roth IRA for at least five years and has a qualifying event (generally turning age 59½), those tax-deferred earnings are tax-free.

-Unlike the Traditional IRA, there is no 70½ age limit on making contributions.
+There is no age limit on making contributions.
 But individuals must have eligible compensation, which is defined the same as for Traditional IRAs.
-As long as an individual satisfies the Roth IRA requirements, she may contribute to a Roth IRA, even after the year in which she attains age 70½.
+As long as an individual satisfies the Roth IRA requirements, she/he may contribute to a Roth IRA.

 The annual regular contribution limit is the lesser of $6,000 (plus catch-up contributions, if eligible) or 100 percent of eligible compensation (generally earned income).
 IRA owners age 50 or older by the end of the tax year may increase their IRA contributions to help "catch-up" on their retirement savings, for a maximum contribution of $7,000.
 The contribution limit applies to all Traditional and Roth IRA contributions made for the year, in aggregate.